BalaBalaYi/Ambari-Elastic-Service/README.md

 ## Notice
+1. Can be used in non-internet environment.
+But need to install all the dependency packages and upload the installation packages to the private-repo before the installation.
-Need more test if using on production.
+2. Need more test if using on production.